For More Information

 Description of Provision

-The SEN Unit will enable students with ASD to succeed in the mainstream setting by removing barriers to learning and by providing:
+The SEN Unit will enable students from Year 7 to Year 13 to succeed in the mainstream setting by removing barriers to learning and by providing:

 - A supported inclusive educational experience